10-Q 1 gh-20230930.htm 10-Q gh-20230930

 2. Summary of Significant Accounting Policies

-The Company’s condensed consolidated financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America, or GAAP.
-The accompanying condensed consolidated financial statements include the accounts of Guardant Health, Inc., its consolidated Joint Venture (see Note 3, Joint Venture), and its wholly owned subsidiaries.
+The Company’s condensed consolidated financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America, or GAAP, and in conjunction with the rules and regulations of the Securities and Exchange Commission, or the SEC.
+The accompanying condensed consolidated financial statements include the accounts of Guardant Health, Inc. and its wholly owned subsidiaries.
 All intercompany balances and transactions have been eliminated in consolidation.
-Certain reclassifications of prior period amounts were made to conform with the current period presentation.
+The Company adjusted the accompanying condensed consolidated balance sheet as of December 31, 2023 to separately present accounts payable and accrued expenses, inclusive of accrued compensation.
+In addition, certain other reclassifications of prior period amounts were made to conform with the current period presentation.
+The Company determined the adjustment is immaterial based on consideration of quantitative and qualitative factors.

 Use of Estimates